CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 ------------

 The Polyversal Linux Steam Patcher for the Committee of Zero's Science Adventure Steam Patches on Linux has been tested on Arch Linux, Fedora 37, and SteamOS 3.x.
-Any pull requests or feedback related to other distribtions are especially appreciated.
+Any pull requests or feedback related to other distributions are especially appreciated.